 Network Rail’s fleet of grinding vehicles cover the entire distance of Great Britain’s railway network, removing metal from the railhead to manage the profile and running band, undertaking remedial work covering around 5000 miles per year.
 This preventative maintenance helps Network Rail to achieve a reduction in the number of railhead defects that could cause surface cracking, which in turn can lead to rail breakages.
 It also provides improved comfort for passenger services and reduces the likelihood of damage to train wheels.

 Jean-Pierre Bertrand, Chief Executive Officer – UK said.
-“This is a fantastic achievement for the Rail Services division and in particular, for the rail grinding teams involved in the delivery of the work and the formulation of the bid.
-This award is a reflection of Network Rail’s continued confidence in the performance of our teams, who will continue to deliver safely, on time and as per the required quality.
+“This is a great achievement for the Rail Services division.
+The award of this contract is a reflection of Colas Rail’s team performance, who will continue to deliver safely, on time and as per the required quality.
 With safety and performance as our key driver, we remain, more than ever, committed to fulfilling our promise to Network Rail.”